-This is applicable when Pin 13 is configured as an $\overline{\text{ALERT}}$ output.
-The $\overline{\text{ALERT}}$ output goes low whenever an out-of-limit measurement is detected, or if the remote temperature sensor is open circuit.
-It is an open-drain output and requires a pull-up to VDD.
-Several $\overline{\text{ALERT}}$ outputs can be wire-OR'ed together, so that the common line will go low if one or more of the $\overline{\text{ALERT}}$ outputs goes low.
+Pin 8 can be configured as an ALERT output.
+The ALERT output goes low whenever an out-of-limit measurement is detected, or if the remote temperature sensor is open circuit.
+It is an open-drain output and requires a pullup.
+Several ALERT outputs can be wire-OR'ed together, so that the common line will go low if one or more of the ALERT outputs goes low.

-The ALERT output can be used as an interrupt signal to a processor, or it can be used as an SMBALERT.
+The ALERT output can be used as an interrupt signal to a processor, or it may be used as an SMBALERT.
 Slave devices on the SMBus cannot normally signal to the bus master that they want to talk, but the SMBALERT function allows them to do so.

 One or more $\overline{\text{ALERT}}$ outputs can be connected to a common $\overline{\text{SMBALERT}}$ line connected to the master.
-When the $\overline{\text{SMBALERT}}$ line is pulled low by one of the devices, the following procedure occurs, as shown in Figure 18.
+When the $\overline{\text{SMBALERT}}$ line is pulled low by one of the devices, the following procedure occurs as illustrated in Figure 18.

 - 1. SMBALERT is pulled low. - 2.
 Master initiates a read operation and sends the alert response address (ARA = 0001 100).
 This is a general call address that must not be used as a specific device address. - 3.
-The device whose ALERT output is low responds to the alert response address, and the master reads its device address.
-The device address is seven bits, so an LSB of 1 is added.
+The device with a low ALERT output responds to the alert response address, and the master reads the address from the responding device.
+An LSB of 1 is added because the device address is comprised of seven bits.
 The address of the device is now known and it can be interrogated in the usual way. - 4.
-If more than one device's ALERT output is low, the one with the lowest device address will have priority, in accordance with normal SMBus arbitration. - 5.
-Once the ADT7483A has responded to the alert response address, it will reset its ALERT output, provided that the error condition that caused the ALERT no longer exists.
-If the SMBALERT line remains low, the master will send the ARA again, and so on, until all devices whose ALERT outputs were low have responded.
+If more than one device has a low ALERT output, the one with the lowest device address will have priority, in accordance with normal SMBus arbitration. - 5.
+Once the ADT7481 has responded to the alert response address, it will reset its ALERT output, provided that the error condition that caused the ALERT no longer exists.
+If the SMBALERT line remains low, the master sends the ARA again, and so on until all devices with low ALERT outputs respond.